Robinpig/Note/docs/CS/CN/TCP.md

 A TCP sender observing at least dupthresh duplicate ACKs retransmits one or more packets that appear to be missing without waiting for a retransmission timer to expire.
 It may also send additional data that has not yet been sent.
 This is the essence of the fast retransmit algorithm.
-Packet loss inferred by the presence of duplicate ACKs is assumed to be related to network congestion, and [congestion control]() procedures are invoked along with fast retransmit.
+Packet loss inferred by the presence of duplicate ACKs is assumed to be related to network congestion, and [congestion control](/docs/CS/CN/TCP.md?id=Congestion-Control) procedures are invoked along with fast retransmit.
 Without SACK, no more than one segment is typically retransmitted until an acceptable ACK is received.
 With SACK, ACKs contain additional information allowing the sender to fill more than one hole in the receiver per RTT.

-#### Retransmission with Selective Acknowledgments

-### Spurious Timeouts and Retransmissions
+### Spurious Timeouts

 Under a number of circumstances, TCP may initiate a retransmission even when no data has been lost.
 Such undesirable retransmissions are called *spurious retransmissions* and are caused by *spurious timeouts* (timeouts firing too early) and other reasons such as packet reordering, packet duplication, or lost ACKs.